 What’s going on with me this holiday?

 Every time I write, it’s a work of balancing the best story with the actual reality.
 This is not to say that I make things up, but sometimes I leave things out.
 Like any good storyteller, I leave out boring details.
-You don’t want to read about what movie I watched on the airplane or every time I had cup noodles as a snack or how often I brushed my teeth or what book I’m listening to to fall asleep.
+You don’t want to read about what movie I watched on the airplane or every time I had cup noodles as a snack or how often I brushed my teeth or what book I’m listening to when I fall asleep.
 These are pedantic details that do not add to the story.
-Likewise in life there are small discomforts and dissatisfactions that happen, but do not serve to advance the story or to entertain the reader.
+Likewise in life, there are small discomforts and dissatisfactions that happen but do not serve to advance the story or to entertain the reader.

 So how to decide what bad things to include and which ones to leave out?
 I have no idea.
 I’m totally faking it.
 Mostly, it’s about how much of an impact did that have on me (did I forget it and move on in less than an hour or did it alter the course of the day/week/year?).
 And the rest is how good of a story does it make?
 I mean, let’s face it, we love tragedy and schadenfreude so yes suffering makes good stories sometimes.

 In many ways, I think of this blog as a journal.
 I hate diaries and always have, but every therapist ever says that journaling is a very important part of mental health.
 I do have some blog posts that will never see the light of day because they are just for me.
 But mostly, I don’t mind sharing, and there’s something about pretending I have an audience that makes me more attentive to the quality and content and frequency of my writing.
 But times like this I have to remember that it’s not my diary.
 It’s one thing for me to tell stories of people I’ve met on my journey who will almost assuredly never be identified by this blog, or even to tell stories of people who are identified as long as the story is the kind that makes them happy.